 Congress creates the Union Pacific

 For the company and the nation, the primary motivation for building a transcontinental railroad was to get to the Pacific Ocean.
 The idea for such a railroad first appeared in a pamphlet in 1832, but gained more credence with the signing of treaties that opened up trade with China and Japan, and with the 1849 gold rush to California.
-Merchants and migrants wanted to speed the trip to California and Asia by avoiding the long ocean journeys via Cape Horn and the Panama Canal.
+Merchants and migrants wanted to speed the trip to California and Asia by avoiding the long ocean journeys via Cape Horn and the Isthmus of Panama.

 In 1854, Congress created the Pacific Railroad Survey to study the viability of prospective train routes advocated by southern and northern states.
 Secretary of War Jefferson Davis sent out parties to identify routes at the 49th, 47th, 41st, 35th, and 32nd parallels.
 As a devoted southerner, Davis, who would later become the president of the Confederacy, preferred the southernmost route from New Orleans to California.